Cities2Modding/DucksInARow/README.md

 # DucksInARow Mod for Cities Skylines 2

 ## Overview
 Welcome to the "DucksInARow" mod for Cities Skylines 2!
-This is the initial release (v0.0.1) of a mod designed to enhance your city-building experience by adding advanced prop placement options.
+Enhance your city-building experience with advanced prop and tree placement options.
+This mod is continuously evolving, bringing new features and improvements to your urban planning toolkit.

+### Latest Features in Update
+- **Better placement**: Oddities removed from the previous "dirtier" implementation.
+- **Line Visualization**: Visual aids for linear prop placement, enhancing accuracy and aesthetics.
+- **Corrected Random Rotation**: Improved random rotation logic for more natural and varied prop arrangements.
+- **Curve and Circle Modes**: New modes for placing props in curved or circular patterns, easily cycled with ALT+X when the tree tool is active.
+- **Adult Tree Toggle**: Use ALT+A to toggle between adult and sapling tree placements, offering more control over the maturity of your urban forestry.
+- **Right-Click to Cancel**: Easily cancel ongoing operations with a right-click, improving workflow efficiency.
+- **Finer Spacing Adjustment**: More precise control over the spacing between props, allowing for detailed customization.
+- **Optimised Generation**: The generation routine is limited per frame to ensure maximum performance.
+- **Bug Fixes and Optimizations**: Various bug fixes and performance improvements for a smoother experience.
+- **More to Come**: Stay tuned for future updates and enhancements.

-### Features
+### Previous Features
-- **Toggle Options for Line Placement of Props**: Allows for the linear arrangement of props with a default spacing of 8 meters.
+- **Toggle Options for Line Placement of Props**: Linear arrangement of props with a default spacing of 8 meters.
-- **Tree Placement Logic**: When placing trees (e.g., tree A followed by tree B), the mod attempts to distribute trees evenly along a line.
-However, due to the game's inherent placement logic, results may vary.
+- **Tree Placement Logic**: Even distribution of trees along a line, with varying results due to game logic.
-- **No UI Yet**: Currently, the mod lacks a user interface, but you can monitor its output through the console log.
+- **No UI Yet**: Monitor output through the console log, UI coming in future updates.
 - **Dependency**: Requires BepInEx5 for proper functionality.

 ### Key Shortcuts
-- **LEFT SHIFT**: While using the tree placement tool, toggles the mod's functionality on or off.
+- **LEFT SHIFT**: Toggle the mod's functionality on/off while using the tree placement tool.
-- **UP ARROW/DOWN ARROW**: Increments or decrements the spacing between props by meters.
+- **UP/DOWN ARROWS**: Adjust prop spacing.
+- **ALT+X**: Cycle through tree placement modes (line, curve, circle).
+- **ALT+A**: Toggle between adult and sapling trees.

 ## Installation
-Ensure you have BepInEx5 installed in your Cities Skylines 2 game.
-Download and install the "DucksInARow" mod either through the official GitHub repository or via Thunderstore.io.
+Install BepInEx5 for Cities Skylines 2.
+Download "DucksInARow" via the official GitHub repository or Thunderstore.io.

 ## Usage
-1. Activate the tree placement tool in Cities Skylines 2.
+1. Activate the tree placement tool.
-2. Use the LEFT SHIFT key to toggle the mod's functionality.
+2. Toggle mod functions with LEFT SHIFT.
-3. Place your trees and adjust spacing using the UP and DOWN arrows.
+3. Place trees and adjust with key shortcuts.

 ## Important Notes
-- **Experimental Nature**: This mod is currently in its experimental phase and quite rudimentary.
+- **Experimental Phase**: This mod is rudimentary and under active development.
-- **Official Downloads**: To ensure safety and functionality, only download this mod from Thunderstore.io or this official GitHub page.
+- **Official Downloads**: Only download from Thunderstore.io or the GitHub page.
-- **Community Effort**: This mod is a proud creation of the Cities 2 Modding community.
+- **Community Effort**: A proud creation of the Cities 2 Modding community.

 ## Disclaimer
-While we strive for accuracy in prop placement, due to the inherent logic of Cities Skylines 2, results are not always guaranteed.
-This mod is under continuous development, and feedback is greatly appreciated.
+Due to Cities Skylines 2's validation logic even with the bypass enabled, prop placements may be hidden by the game.
+We are looking to improve this.
+Feedback is welcomed for continuous improvement.

 ---

-We hope you enjoy enhancing your city-building experience with "DucksInARow"!
-Stay tuned for updates and new features.
+Enjoy "DucksInARow" and stay tuned for more updates and features to enhance your city-building experience!